oceanprotocol-archive/OEPs/12/README.md

 From a technical point of view, a workflow is a type of Asset (it takes advantage of all the Ocean plumbing of registering, metadata publishing, resolving, etc.).
 The main objective of a workflow is to describe an execution pipeline.
- A workflow can be splitted in sequential stages, having each stage an input, transformation (via algorithm) and output.
+ A workflow can be split in sequential stages, having each stage an input, transformation (via algorithm) and output.

 In the below example, a workflow is modeled in a JSON document with the following characteristics: